teamputtygen/hn-docs/docs/researcher/orchestration/benchmark.rst

 and service offers over time, continuously.

 To illustrate this feature and build our own knowledge base, we publish benchmarks resulting from our continuous monitoring system.
-The following clouds are currently covered, and we will expand this coverage to more clouds and service offers already configured on the Nuvla service:

- * Exoscale Dietikon
- * Exoscale Geneva
+All four regions of the Exoscale cloud are covered, including notably the Geneva and Frankfurt regions used by HNSciCloud.

 The published benchmarks are obtained by running the *`Unixbench`_* suite to measure CPU performance through fast synthetic benchmarks like *Whetstone* and *Dhrystone*, every hours.